Guidelines to prioritize safety, development, and inclusivity:

 The MGHA has adopted the following game rules: All games will be played under current USA Hockey Adult No-Check rules (pdf), with the following additions:

 - Slapshots: No slapshots are allowed.
 The note from rule 621(d) will be applied: A face-off shall take place at one of the end face-off spots adjacent to the goal of the offending player’s team who, in the process of making a forehand shot or pass, raises the blade of his stick above his waist in the backswing of such shot or pass.

-- The MGHA limits advanced players in L2 to three goals per game.
+- The MGHA limits L2 players to three goals per game.
 If an advanced player scores a goal after reaching the limit, the goal will be disallowed and the face-off moved to the nearest neutral-zone face-off location (attacking team caused the stoppage of play).

 - Game Time and Timeouts: